bonhamjp/Labyrinth/README.md

 # Labyrinth

-A real time Ray Casting procedurally generated labyrinth exploration experience.
+An interactive real time Ray Casting experience.
+This application allows users to explore, and find their way through procedurally generated labyrinths.
+It features a number of customizable settings.

 Ray Casting: https://en.wikipedia.org/wiki/Ray_casting

 ## Deployment